alle0017/sticker/README.md

 component.setAttribute('name', 'world');
  ```

-the function implemented for components creation/definition are:
+the functions implemented for components creation/definition are:
  ```typescript
  /**
  * create custom component and append it. node is document.body by default, Props is a Record<string, any> object that are set as property of the html element created.